iDourgham/Walmart-Sales-Forecasting/README.md

 📊 Project Overview
 -------------------

-This repository contains the analysis and forecasting model for predicting weekly sales for **Department [YOUR_DEPARTMENT_ID]** from a cleaned Walmart dataset.
+This repository contains the analysis and forecasting model for predicting weekly sales for **Department 2** from a cleaned Walmart dataset.
 The project follows a multi-step forecasting approach, aiming to provide robust predictions for future sales periods.

 Key aspects of this project include: